NASA-IMPACT/veda-data-pipelines/README.md

 # veda-data-pipelines

+**NOTE**: This repository is being sunsetted.
+Please do not open any new issues or PRs on this repository; use <https://github.com/NASA-IMPACT/veda-data> instead.
+Once all issues are transferred from this repository to **veda-data**, this repository will be archived.

 This repo houses function code and deployment code for producing cloud-optimized data products and STAC metadata for interfaces such as https://github.com/NASA-IMPACT/delta-ui.